-- 5.1 Competitions are reserved for Formula One cars as defined in the Technical Regulations. - 5.2 Each Competition will have the status of an international restricted competition. - 5.3 A sprint session will take place at up to six three (6 -) Competitions. - a) The distance of each sprint session, from the start signal referred to in Article 43.11 to the end-of-session signal referred to in Article 59.1, shall be equal to the least number of complete laps which exceed a distance of 100km.
-However, should one (1) hour elapse before the scheduled sprint session distance is completed, the leader will be shown the end-of-session signal when he crosses the control line (the Line) at the end of the lap following the lap during which the one (1) hour period ended, provided this does not result in the scheduled number of laps being exceeded.
-Only under the circumstances below will any exception be made to the above: - Should the sprint session be suspended (see Article 57) the length of the suspension will be added to this period up to a maximum total sprint session time of one and a half (1.5) hours. - ii) If the formation lap is started behind the safety car (see Article 49) the number of sprint session laps will be reduced by the number of laps carried out by the safety car minus one. - 5.4 A Revised Qualifying Format (RQF) as detailed in Appendix 10 will take place at up to two (2) Events for the 2023 Championship season only, and for the purpose of evaluating whether the revisions are suitable for subsequent Championships.
-During these Events, Article 30 detailed in Appendix 10 will replace the equivalent Article in the main body of the regulations. - 5.5 The distance of all races, from the start signal referred to in Article 44.10 to the end-of-session signal referred to in Article 59.1, shall be equal to the least number of complete laps which exceed a distance of 305km.
-However, should two hours elapse before the scheduled race distance is completed, the leader will be shown the end-of-session signal when he crosses the control line (the Line) at the end of the lap following the lap during which the two (2) hour period ended, provided this does not result in the scheduled number of laps being exceeded.
-Only under the circumstances below will any exception be made to the above:
+- 5.1 Competitions are reserved for Formula One cars as defined in the Technical Regulations. - 5.2 Each Competition will have the status of an international restricted competition. - 5.3 A sprint session will take place at up to six (6) Competitions. - a) The distance of each sprint session, from the start signal referred to in Article 43.11 to the end-of-session signal referred to in Article 59.1, shall be equal to the least number of complete laps which exceed a distance of 100km, with the exception of the following circumstance: - However, should one (1) hour elapse before the scheduled sprint session distance is completed, the leader will be shown the end-of-session signal when he crosses the control line (the Line) at the end of the lap following the lap during which the one (1) hour period ended, provided this does not result in the scheduled number of laps being exceeded.
+Only under the circumstances below will any exception be made to the above: - i) Should the sprint session be suspended (see Article 57) the length of the suspension will be added to this period up to a maximum total sprint session time of one and a half (1.5) hours. - i) If the formation lap is started behind the safety car (see Article 49) the number of sprint session laps will be reduced by the number of laps carried out by the safety car minus one.

+An exception to the provisions of Article 59.1 for the end-of-session signal will be made under the following circumstances: